geoserver/geoserver/doc/en/user/source/gettingstarted/web-admin-quickstart/index.rst

    *Demos page*

-Layers Preview
+Layer Preview
 --------------

-The :guilabel:`Layers Preview` page provides layer views in various output formats, including the common OpenLayers and KML formats.
+The :guilabel:`Layer Preview` page provides layer previews in various output formats, including the common OpenLayers and KML formats.
 This page helps to visually verify and explore the configuration of a particular layer.

 .. figure:: ../../webadmin/images/preview_list.png
    :align: center

-   *Layer's Preview page*
+   *Layer Preview page*

-Each layer row consists of a :guilabel:`type`, :guilabel:`name`, :guilabel:`title`, and available formats for viewing.  :guilabel:`Name` refers to the Workspace and Layer Name of a layer, while :guilabel:`Title` refers to the brief description configured in the :ref:`edit_layer_data` panel. :guilabel:`Common Formats` include OpenLayers and KML output, while the :guilabel:`All Formats` include additional output formats for further use or data sharing.
+Each layer row consists of a :guilabel:`Type`, :guilabel:`Name`, :guilabel:`Title`, and available formats for viewing.
+The :guilabel:`Type` column shows an icon indicating the layer datatype.  :guilabel:`Name` displays the Workspace and Layer Name of a layer, while :guilabel:`Title` displays the brief description configured in the :ref:`edit_layer_data` panel. :guilabel:`Common Formats` include OpenLayers, KML, and GML where applicable, while the :guilabel:`All Formats` include additional output formats for further use or data sharing.

 .. figure:: ../../webadmin/images/preview_row.png
    :align: center